1948–49 Kangaroo tour of Great Britain and France

+Selection Controversy

+Earlier in the season, Newtown's Len Smith had captain-coached the Australians to a series win over the touring New Zealand team.
+In what turned out to be a selection controversy, Smith, a dual rugby international was then left out of the 1948 Kangaroo Tour squad altogether.
+After years of dignified silence on the issue Smith, who promptly retired from playing after his non-selection, would claim in the early-mid 1990s that he believed he was left out of the side as the league (NSWRFL) wanted a Mason to captain the side as Smith believed one had captained every Kangaroo touring team since the inaugural Kangaroos in 1908–09.

 The squad's leadership

 The team was selected with Col Maxwell as captain and Bill Tyquin as vice-captain.
 Tour co-managers were Bill Buckley and Eric Simmonds.

 Maxwell captained the team on 12 occasions, including the Second Test against Great Britain.

 Tyquin captained the team in 10 matches, including the exhibition match against South Australia and in three Test matches, the two victories over France and the Third Test loss to Great Britain.

 Wally O'Connell captained the Kangaroos in the First Test Match against Great Britain, the international against Wales, and on six other occasions (Salford, Cumberland, St Helens, Bradford Northern, Swindon, and Yorkshire).

-In the matches in which neither Maxwell, Tyquin nor O’Connell played, the Kangaroos were captained by Keith Froome on 3 occasions (Dewsbury, Hull Kingston Rovers, and Lancashire), William Thompson on 3 occasions (Castleford, Languedoc, and Cannes) and Doug McRitchie twice (Hull & Leigh).
+In the matches in which neither Maxwell, Tyquin nor O’Connell played, the Kangaroos were captained by Keith Froome on 3 occasions (Dewsbury, Hull Kingston Rovers, and Lancashire), Billy Thompson on 3 occasions (Castleford, Languedoc, and Cannes) and Doug McRitchie twice (Hull & Leigh).

 Touring squad

 The Rugby League News published a photo and the names and states of the selected players.

 Match details - listing surnames of both teams and the point scorers - were included in E.E.
 Christensen's Official Rugby League Yearbook, as was a summary of the players' point-scoring.

 Benton, Brosnan, Hall, Horrigan, McMahon, Pegg, Thompson, and Tyquin were selected from Queensland clubs.
 Dimond, Gibbs, Hawke, and Schubert were selected from clubs in New South Wales Country areas.
 The balance of the squad had played for Sydney based clubs during the 1948 season.

-Note: Tallies in he table above excludes the exhibition match against South Australia.
-Including the 13 match appearances and 96 points from the South Australia match would alter the leading try-scorer, with Bob Lulham (M 19, T 17, P 51) and Jack Horrigan (M 21, T 17, G 14, P 79) sharing that title with 17 tries each.
-The tour's leading point-scorer did not play in the South Australia match.

-Adjustments for the other 11 players in the South Australia match would be Henry Benton (M 11, G 1, P 2), Vic Bulgin (M 17, T 2, G 1, FG 1, P 10), Bobby Dimond (M 16, T 14, P 42), Alf Gibbs (M 20, T 4, P 12), Nevyl Hand (M 14, T 5, P 15), Johnny Hawke (M 24, T 12, P 36), Bruce Hopkins (M 14, T 3, G 13, P 35), Doug McRitchie (M 15, T 5, P 15), Noel Mulligan (M 22, T 7, G 1, P 23), Jack Rayner (M 25, T 6, G 1, P 20), and Bill Tyquin (M 15, T 6, G 1, P 20).
+Note: Tallies in the table above excludes the exhibition match against South Australia.